Regularized inner products of meromorphic modular forms and higher Green's functions: Future questions

-\begin{enumerate}[leftmargin=*] \item By linearity, Theorem \ref{thm:meromain} covers all cases of functions with at most a simple pole at $\tau_Q$.
-Theorem \ref{thm:wnotz} (1) treats poles of higher order at $\tau_Q$.
-It would be interesting to bring these elliptic coefficients into a form resembling \eqref{innerproduct}. \item As noted in Theorem \ref{thm:meromain} (1), $f_Q$ is orthogonal to cusp forms.
-Combining the regularizations for growth towards the cusps and towards points in $\H$, one can further prove that $f_{Q}$ is orthogonal to weakly holomorphic modular forms, but we do not carry out the details here. \item Another direction is mentioned in the remarks after Theorem \ref{thm:meromain}.
-Recall the connection between the generating function of Zagier's $f_{k,\delta}\ (\delta>0)$ and cycle integrals, which may be considered real quadratic traces.
-The appearance of CM-values in Theorem \ref{thm:meromain} hence makes one wonder whether there is a connection between CM-traces and the generating function of the $f_{k,-D}$.
-The naive generating function diverges, but it would be interesting to find a natural regularization. \item In Theorem \ref{thm:thetalift} there is a technical restriction because for $n\geq k$ the naive definition of $\Phi_{n-k}^*$ has poles at every CM-point in $\H$.
-Since $\mathcal{F}_{2k,Q}=f_Q$ is also a theta lift (using the theta kernel $\Phi_k$), it would be interesting to see if the other functions $\sum_{\mathcal{Q}\in[Q]} \mathcal{F}_{n,Q}$ are theta lifts for all $n\in\N$.
-Steffen L\"obrich is currently investigating this question. \item In light of the connection in Theorem \ref{thm:Greensinner}, it would be interesting to investigate Conjecture 4.4 of \cite{GZ}, concerning $G_{k}$ evaluated at two CM-points.
-For $[\tau_Q]=[\tau_{\mathcal{Q}}]$, the naive definition of $G_{k}(\tau_Q,\tau_Q)$ diverges because of a logarithmic singularity.
-By Theorem \ref{thm:Greensinner}, it is natural to replace $G_{k}(\tau_Q,\tau_Q)$ with a constant multiple of $\|f_Q\|^2$ in the conjecture for this special case.
-Given the connections to heights and geometry in \cite{GZ}, it would also be interesting to see if the identity in Theorem \ref{thm:Greensinner} holds for $k=1$ and higher level. \item In Conjecture 4.4 of \cite{GZ}, Gross and Zagier take linear combinations of $G_{k}$ acted on by Hecke operators and conjecture that these linear combinations evaluated at CM-points are essentially logarithms of algebraic numbers whenever the linear combinations satisfy certain relations.
+\begin{enumerate}[leftmargin=*] \item Note that by Theorem \ref{generalint}, $f_{\mathcal{A}}$ is orthogonal to cusp forms, which was also proven by Petersson \cite{Pe2}.
+Combining the regularizations for growth towards the cusps and towards points in $\H$, one can further prove that $f_{\mathcal{A}}$ is orthogonal to weakly holomorphic modular forms, but we do not carry out the details here.
+After reading a preliminary version of this paper, Zemel \cite{Zemel} considered some questions related to inner products between weakly holomorphic modular forms and meromorphic cusp forms. \item Images of lifts between integral and half-integral weight weak Maass forms have Fourier expansions that can be written as CM-traces for negative discriminants and cycle integrals for positive discriminants \cite{BO,BruO,DIT}.
+Thus the appearance of CM-values of $\SL_2(\Z)$-invariant functions in Theorem \ref{thm:innerGreensGeneral} is natural.
+Since the generating function of Zagier's cusp forms for positive discriminants yields the (holomorphic) kernel function for the first Shintani lift, one may ask whether there is a connection between CM-traces and the generating function of the $f_{k,-D}$.
+However, the naive generating function diverges, and furthermore, it would have a dense set of poles in the upper half-plane.
+It hence might be interesting to investigate instead whether the generating function for the regularized function $f_{k,-D}^{\operatorname{reg}}$ has any connection to CM-traces. \item In light of the connection in Corollary \ref{cor:Greensinner}, it would be interesting to investigate Conjecture 4.4 of \cite{GZ}, concerning $G_k$ evaluated at CM-points.
+Moreover, since $G_k^{\operatorname{reg}}(\tau_{Q_0},\tau_{Q_0})$ naturally appears when computing $\left<f_{\mathcal{A}},f_{\mathcal{A}}\right>$, one can probably use the regularized higher Green's functions to reformulate the conjecture to include the case when the CM-points agree.
+Given the connections to heights and geometry in \cite{GZ} and \cite{Zhang}, it would also be interesting to see if the identity in Corollary \ref{cor:Greensinner} holds for $k=1$ and higher level in this case. \item In Conjecture 4.4 of \cite{GZ}, Gross and Zagier took linear combinations of $G_{k}$ acted on by Hecke operators, and conjectured that these linear combinations evaluated at CM-points are essentially logarithms of algebraic numbers whenever the linear combinations satisfy certain relations.
 These relations are determined by linear equations defined by the Fourier coefficients of weight $2k$ cusp forms.
-Note that $G_{k}(z,\tau_Q)$ is essentially $G_Q(z)$ raised $k-1$ times by Theorem \ref{thm:raise} and Theorem \ref{thm:almostmero} (1), while $\mathcal{G}_Q$ is naturally related to weight $2k$ meromorphic modular forms via differential operators in Theorem \ref{thm:Gpolar}.
-Translating the condition of Gross and Zagier from Conjecture 4.4 of \cite{GZ} into a condition on polar harmonic Maass forms might be enlightening in two directions.
-On the one hand, it might carve out a natural subspace of weight $2k$ meromorphic modular forms (corresponding to image of those forms satisfying these conditions) which may satisfy other interesting properties.
-On the other side, by applying the theory of harmonic Maass forms, one may be able to loosen the conditions and investigate what happens for general linear combinations. \end{enumerate}
+Note that by Corollary \ref{diffop}, $G_{k}(z,\tau_Q)$ is essentially $R_0^{k-1}(\mathcal{F}_{\mathcal{A}}(z))$, while $\mathcal F_{\mathcal{A}}$ is naturally related to $f_{\mathcal{A}}$ via differential operators in Theorem \ref{thm:Gpolar} (2).
+Translating the condition of Gross and Zagier into a condition on polar harmonic Maass forms might be enlightening in two directions.
+On the one hand, it might carve out a natural subspace of weight $2k$ meromorphic modular forms (corresponding to the image under $\xi_{2-2k}$ of those polar harmonic Maass forms satisfying these conditions), which may satisfy other interesting properties.
+On the other hand, by applying the theory of harmonic Maass forms, one may be able to loosen the conditions and investigate what happens for general linear combinations. \end{enumerate}